6 Best Renters Insurance Companies in New Hampshire of 2025

 According to PropertyNest research, the average cost of basic renters insurance in New Hampshire is $12.48 a month.

-At PropertyNest, we want to be sure that renters in New Hampshire are aware of the best renters insurance companies and the policies they offer.
+At PropertyNest, we want to be sure that renters in New Hampshire know the best renters insurance companies and their policies.
 To do that, we’ve compared insurers and have arrived at this “Best Of” list for you.

 The Best Renters Insurance in New Hampshire